mito-ds/mito-efficiency-test/README.md

 # Hints

-This section contains hints that users can refer incase they get stuck on any specific step.
+This section contains hints that users can refer in case they get stuck on any specific step.

 ### Python Hints